 - Excellent value

 - Narrow field of view

 Best Compact Binoculars: Nocs Provisions

 The BaK-4 prisms create a crisp and clear image despite the size.
-The 25mm objective lens is big enough to capture light in most conditions, though larger binoculars are certainly better suited for this purpose.
+And the 25mm objective lens is big enough to capture light in most conditions, though larger binoculars are certainly better suited for this purpose.